HRITHIK-SANKAR-R/D-Brains/README.md

-# Assured Contracted Farming
+# Assured Contract Farming

-**Assured Contracted Farming** is a decentralized platform leveraging blockchain technology to enable direct trade between farmers and retailers/wholesalers without intermediaries.
+**Assured Contract Farming** is a decentralized platform leveraging blockchain technology to enable direct trade between farmers and retailers/wholesalers without intermediaries.
 The platform uses smart contracts to automate payments, escrow, and delivery confirmation, providing transparency and fairness in the agricultural supply chain.

 ## Features